 Competitive Airfares: Jetstar's competitive airfares are a huge plus.
 Their best deals are on domestic flights in Australia and to New Zealand, beating out a lot of their competitor's prices.
 For example, if you want to go on an exotic vacation, you can fly from Sydney to Fiji for around $400!
 If you’re looking to fly within Australia, say for business or to visit friends or family, you’ll find even better prices.
-A flight from Melbourne to Sydney could cost you as little as $39!
+They have up to 20 Melbourne to Sydney flights

 Awards: How do you know Jetstar is worth your time and money?
 Well, Jetstar has won several awards for its awesome services.
 Skytrax named Jetstar the Best Low-Cost Airline for the Australia/Pacific region in 2007, 2009, and 2011.
 What’s even more impressive?
 In 2007, Skytrax named Jetstar the Best Low-Cost Airline Worldwide.
 With awards like this, you know you’re getting the best your money can buy.
 You can worry less about your trip and focus on having fun!